horihiro/azure-custom-role-generator/README.md

 # azure-custom-role-generator
-This is a command line tool generating a template of Azure Custom Role definition from Azure REST API's endpoint and HTTP method in the Azure CLI.
+This is a command line tool generating a template of Azure Custom Role definition from Azure REST API's endpoint and HTTP method in the Azure CLI `az`.

 > **_NOTE:_** The actions in the generated definition by this command are based on logs of which the `az` command requests to Azure Resource Manager directly.
 So, the actions might not be enough to execute the same operation on **Azure portal**.